This plant may be available to buy

 9. Pest free.
 See our article

 10. Very few need or want misting.
-True tropicals like occassional misting, especially to overcome low indoor humidity
+But some tropicals like occassional misting, especially to overcome low indoor humidity

 If you approximate these conditions in your home, you will have successful houseplants of almost any variety